JuliaWeb/HTTP.jl/docs/src/examples.md

 end

 #= CorsHandler: handles preflight request with the OPTIONS flag
-If a request was recieved with the correct headers, then a Response will be sent back with a 200 code, if the correct headers were not specified in the request, then a CORS error will be recieved on the client side
+If a request was recieved with the correct headers, then a response will be sent back with a 200 code, if the correct headers were not specified in the request, then a CORS error will be recieved on the client side